rust-lang/rust/doc/rust.md

 class trait
 ~~~~~~~~

-Any of these may have special meaning in future versions of the language, do
+Any of these may have special meaning in future versions of the language, so
 are excluded from the `ident` rule.

 ### Literals